ahmar20/wave300-openwrt/README.md

 The WAVE300 WiFi driver seems to be obsoleted and no longer developed.
 This causes problems for anyone trying to use it in the current OpenWrt environment as driver API gets old and incompatible with newer kernel versions.
 This repo is trying to fix the original driver and keep it updated.\
 The WAVE300 is a 802.11 abgn PCI(e) (depends on PHY version and chip sub-type).
 The controller originates from Metalink (that's why mtlk.ko), developed by Lantiq and nowadays owned by Intel.

+This driver has been tested without security (WPA/WPA2) and working for OpenWrt v18.06.5 and the host system was Ubuntu.

 More information is available in following links:\
 [Hardware Info @OpenWrt](https://openwrt.org/docs/techref/hardware/soc/soc.lantiq#wave300)\
 [Hardware Info @WikiDevi](https://wikidevi.com/wiki/Lantiq#WAVE300)\